 Four ways to talk to a narcissist about narcissistic behavior.

 Psychologist Stephen Johnson writes that the narcissist is someone who has “buried his true self-expression in response to early injuries and replaced it with a highly developed, compensatory false self.”
 This alternate persona to the real self often comes across as grandiose, “above others,” manipulative, self-absorbed, and highly insensitive.

 It’s not easy when you’re negatively impacted by the machinations of a chronic narcissist, especially if that individual is your romantic partner, parent, child, relative, friend, coworker, or supervisor.
 How do you tell someone that he or she is behaving narcissistically?
-Here are four effective communication ideas from my book, How to Successfully Handle Narcissists.
+Here are four effective communication ideas, with references from my books How to Successfully Handle Narcissists and A Practical Guide for Narcissists to Change Towards the Higher Self.
 The first two tips are indirect, and the second two are direct.
 Use them as appropriate depending on the situation.